 New Bill To Protect Pregnant Women And New Parents From Redundancy

-A new bill to protect pregnant women and new parents from redundancy has moved a stage further to being enshrined in law.
+A new bill to protect pregnant women and new parents from redundancy, which may be of interest to you and your female colleagues, has moved a stage further to being enshrined in law.

-On February 3 the bill passed successfully through the House of Commons moving it forward.
+On February 3 the bill passed succesfully through the House of Commons, moving it forward.
 It was supported unopposed and will now go to the House of Lords for further scrutiny.

 Under current rules, employers have an obligation to offer an employee on maternity leave, shared parental leave or adoption leave a suitable vacancy where one exists during a redundancy exercise.